Tarmean/tarmean.github.io/OpenRec.md

 This query is similar to a recursion-schemes fold, where we flatten child-terms using an algebra `f a -> a`.
 But we have some advantages:

 - By having a first-class function we can perform ad-hoc traversal orders, such as looping a transformation until the result stops changing
 - We can work with mutually recursive types.
-Recursion-schemes can throw all types into a big sum as in datatypes ala carte, using `data (:+:) f g a = L (f a) | R (g a)`.
-But the transformation probably has to be hand-written for each combination of targeted types.
+One approach is to build a datatypes-ala-carte sum with `data (:+:) f g a = L (f a) | R (g a)`, and visit all `ExprF :+: LangF` "contained" in a `Lang` value.
+But this requires boilerplate instances for each combination of visited types.

 ### Typing the Data.Data